 How to deal with the challenges of AI adoption?

 You have to remember that you can’t handle all the issues yourself.
 The first thing to do is to familiarize yourself with AI – this way it will be easier for you to understand the process.
-Then, when you create an AI strategy, you will have to recognize the issues to look out to.
-With a strategic and step by step approach, you will be able to go through the process of AI implementation more smoothly.
+Then, when you create an AI strategy, you will have to recognize the issues to look out for.
+With a strategic and step-by-step approach, you will be able to implement AI more smoothly.
 Is a bug-free implementation possible?
 Nothing is ever 100% perfect, but being prepared for any problems that can occur along the way is already a huge benefit.

 Reducing churn by over 20% with AI with 10x ROI.
 Read case studies